top of page

 Types of Ground

-While there are many types of ground (GND), we are going to focus on just two: Earth ground and chassis ground.
+While there are many types of ground, we are going to focus on just two: earth ground and chassis ground.

-Earth ground is a direct and physical connection to our beautiful planet earth.
-It is true 0V.
+Earth ground is a direct and physical connection to our beautiful planet Earth.

 Earth ground in van conversions

-In our house, the third prong in a plug socket is physically connected to earth ground.
+In household mains systems, the third prong in a plug socket is physically connected to earth ground.

-And earth ground looks like this (an earthing electrode - a conductive rod driven into the ground):
+The physical ground connection looks like this: a conductive rod driven into the ground.

 Earthing electrode

 Chassis ground is the ground we have in our vehicles.
-It is a point in the chassis of the vehicle to which we connect the negative terminal of our batteries and any other relative appliances.
+It's a point in the vehicle chassis to which we connect the negative terminal of our batteries.

 Chassis ground in a van conversion

-Unlike earth ground, chassis ground is not a physical connection to our planet earth, but to the chassis of the vehicle.
+Unlike earth ground, chassis ground is not a physical connection to the earth, but to the chassis of the vehicle.
 This makes the van chassis the common return path for all return current to the battery.

-DC appliances don't have a "ground" per say, because the negative (which people are calling "ground") is itself at the same potential as the chassis.
+DC appliances don't have a "ground" per se, because the negative battery terminal (which people sometimes call "ground") is itself at the same electrical potential as the chassis.
 The negative terminal of your leisure battery is ground for the appliances.

 • Starter battery (should be grounded already)

-• Negative bus bar - this grounds your leisure battery and the other components in the electrical system
+• Negative DC busbar - this grounds your leisure battery and the other DC components in the electrical system

 • MPPT

-It is important that all your grounds are connected together (ie. to a single ground point), this can help avoid ground loops.
+It is important that all your grounds are connected together (ie. to a single ground point) to avoid ground loops.
 A ground loop is a closed conductive loop that will slowly but surely drain your batteries.

 Note: The DC ground and AC ground should run to separate ground points - with no crossover between the two.
-Ie. the inverter and shore power consumer unit run to a dedicated AC chassis ground.
+This means that the inverter and shore power consumer unit run to a dedicated AC chassis ground.

 Ford Transit ground points